NUBIC/psc.rb/int-psc/README-int-psc.md

 This directory contains artifacts related to the PSC instance that psc.rb deploys to run its integration tests.
 Highlights below.

+## bin/

+The integrated test infrastructure looks in this directory for a file named `psc.war` to deploy.
+If you don't want to provide your own, you can download the latest nightly by running `rake int-psc:war`.

+This means you can run the integration tests against different versions of PSC by swapping out `psc.war`.

 ## hsqldb/

 The PSC instance is backed by HSQLDB.
 There are rake tasks to assist